 Situation Analysis

 Tourism is vital to the national economy as it generates over 1,220,000 jobs (15.2% of total jobs), including employment by hotels, travel agents, airlines, restaurants, leisure, and guides.
-Tourism contributes about 327.3 billion NRs (6.1% of GDP) in the economy.
+Tourism contributes about 327.3 billion NRs (6.1% of GDP) to the economy.
 With world-class natural and cultural heritage attractions, including four UNESCO World Heritage Sites, Nepal holds immense potential for tourism growth.
 However, Nepal’s tourism performance is below the global and regional average.
 Further, tourism is primarily seasonal and concentrated in a few areas, including Kathmandu, Pokhara, Chitwan, Lumbini, and Sagarmatha.
 The primary challenges of tourism arise from a lack of infrastructure and limited product diversification.
 Although the nation wants to increase the number of visitors, there is a lack of capacity for tourism infrastructure, including aviation, road networks, accommodations, and other tourism services.

 Options available to resolve the issues